 “Because Morningstar has both a desktop-based and web-based portfolio management system, we have insight into what firms are looking for in their portfolio management system and that 50% number you cited seems high.
 A few years ago, I would have agreed with that statement, but not today.

 Our sales people rarely hear that a prospect’s preference is for an installed system.
 Another factor that points to their comfort level with web-based solutions is the high number of data conversions we process on a monthly basis from the desktop systems, including Advent Axys, PortfolioCenter and Principia CAMs.”
 See: Review: Morningstar Office’s web-based platform combines research, advisor tools

-Though Abar declined to name which competitors impressed him, RIABiz has written about in the past year about advisory practices that have happily moved their practices to companies like Orion, Black Diamond, Morningstar Office, Adhesion and Tamarac.“I’ve been out of [the fray] for six years; my [knowledge] of where the competition is was quite dated,” Abar says.
+Though Abar declined to name which competitors impressed him, RIABiz has written about in the past year about advisory practices that have happily moved their practices to companies like Orion, Black Diamond, Morningstar Office, Adhesion and Tamarac.

 He would rather be selling locally-hosted software than web-hosted.